gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Take a look at [the documentation](userguide/dependency_locking.html#single_lock_file_per_project) for more information and how to enable the feature.

-## Improved variant matching error messages
+### Better variant matching error messages

 This release introduces new variant matching error messages for the Java ecosystem.

-Those error messages could be very intimidating or, sometimes missing context which would let you understand what to do.
+In previous releases, these error messages could be very intimidating and sometimes lacked enough context to understand what to do.
-Gradle 6.4 takes a first step in improving those error messages by making them more human readable and introducing some coloring on the console to highlight the problems.
+Gradle 6.4 takes a first step in improving those error messages by making them more human readable and introducing some coloring on the console to highlight problems.

 <img src="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAoUAAAE5CAMAAADRF6p1AAAC91BMVEUBAQEFAwABAgQGBgUCAwYH
                                 AwIEBQaqqqoBAxSbaDCJ4jMNAwICAwtJgaMRBQMpBgKicjkCBBofBwInXpIDBw4YBAJ9RhEgVoyH